 You’re an active hybrid member of the Scheme because you are a current employee who started HSBC before 1 July 1996 (or on, or after 1 July 1996 if you joined directly from M&S Financial Services).
 This means that you have both a Defined Benefit (DB) pension and a Defined Contribution (DC) pension pot

 Doesn't sound right?
-Switch member type
+Stay on futurefocus

 How your Defined Contribution pension pot works